Ratio of Debt to Income

 - Gross monthly income of $4,500 x .29 = $1,305 can be applied to housing

 - Gross monthly income of $4,500 x .41 = $1,845 can be applied to recurring debt plus housing expenses

-If you want to run your own numbers, please use this Mortgage Loan Qualification Calculator.
+If you want to calculate pre-qualification numbers with your own financial data, use this Loan Pre-Qualification Calculator.

-Don't forget these ratios are just guidelines.
-We will be thrilled to go over pre-qualification to help you determine how large a mortgage you can afford.
+Remember these are only guidelines.
+We will be thrilled to pre-qualify you to help you determine how large a mortgage you can afford.